Total (0 items)

 What's folic acid?

-Folic acid, also known as folate or vitamin B9, is part of the B vitamins group.
-As with other B vitamins, folic acid has many health benefits including:
+Folic acid, also called folate or vitamin B9, is part of the B vitamins group.
+As with other B vitamins, it plays a role in supporting your overall health, and it has many benefits including:

-Folic acid also plays a critical role before and during pregnancy to support the development of a healthy foetus.
-It’s been proven to play a part in reducing the risk of neural tube defects (NTDs), such as spina bifida, and also supports maternal tissue growth during pregnancy.*
+For anyone who’s pregnant or planning a pregnancy, folic acid is especially important to support the development of a healthy baby.
+It’s been proven to play a crucial part in reducing the risk of neural tube defects (NTDs), like spina bifida, and supports maternal tissue growth during pregnancy.*

-Scientific studies showed that women who had enough folic acid before getting pregnant, and during the first three months of pregnancy, significantly reduced the risk of their baby developing NTDs.
+Scientific studies show that taking enough folic acid before pregnancy and during the first three months of pregnancy, significantly reduces the risk of the baby developing NTDs.

 • Green leafy vegetables